 Includes 5 subsections that support an outcome where people receive quality services through effective governance and a supported workforce.

-Some subsections applicable to this service partially attained and of low risk.
-CHT has an overarching strategy map with clear business goals to support organisational values.
-The business plan includes a mission statement and operational objectives.
-The service has effective quality and risk management systems in place that take a risk-based approach, and these systems meet the needs of residents and their staff.
+Some subsections applicable to this service partially attained and of low risk. -- -- --- place that take a risk-based approach, and these systems meet the needs of residents and their staff.
 Quality improvement projects are implemented.
 Internal audits, meetings, and collation of data is completed, with corrective actions developed as indicated.
 Meeting schedules are maintained.